mrdotan/apicv10/Misc/Exercises/Exercise-Banking-useCase-v2.md

        - All the environments, namely Sandbox, DEV and UAT, should have their developer portals.

+       - Enable API lifecycle approval for 'Stage' and 'Published' states in both DEV and UAT environments.
+         Enable 'Take self-approval' option for simplicity of this exercise.

        - API Developers will develop APIs using API Connect developer toolkit locally and should have ability to publish and test in Sandbox environment.